-Your niche specifies your main focus in the subscription-based business.
-After selecting what type of subscription business to start, identify what exactly to sell.
+Your niche is your main focus in the subscription business.
+First, select what type of subscription business to start.
+Identify exactly what you offer.
 If you are unsure, you can ask yourself these questions:

 - What am I passionate about?